don-smith/learning-holochain/tutorial-1.md

     export default app
     ```

 1. Ensure we're working up to this point.

     ```
     npm start
     ```

     This should open your browser on [http://localhost:8080](http://localhost:8080).
 You should be able to see the message display when you click this button without any errors in your console.

 ## Calling the `hello` zome

 Before we can call the zome, we need to build the hApp bundle and deploy it to the local Holochain.

-1. Create the hApp bundle by running this in your nix-shell from the `hc` folder:
+1. Create the hApp bundle by running this in your nix-shell from the `happ` folder:

     ```
     hc app init workdir/happ
     ```

    When prompted, enter `greeter` for the _name_ and `Greeter hApp` for the _description_.

-1. Update our `hc/workdir/happ/happ.yaml` to fix the bundle path of our DNA by making its `dna` section look like this:
+1. Update our `happ/workdir/happ/happ.yaml` to fix the bundle path of our DNA by making its `dna` section look like this:

     ```
     dna: